 What you need to know about stories is that they always unfold following the same pattern (except in Christopher Nolan’s movies because why do simple when one can be complicated).
 I’m going to repeat this information because it’s VERY IMPORTANT!!!
 Stories always unfold following the same pattern.
-You may have never noticed it but once you will know about it you will see it everywhere and you will have gold in your hands.
+You may have never noticed it, but once you know about it, you will see it everywhere, and you will have gold in your hands.
 So what is this precious pattern?

 Stories encompass five elements:

 1. An opening on the characters and setting

 2. A challenge

 3. An action